casbin/casvisor-website/docs/basic/try-with-docker.md

 #### Run Casvisor

 Create `conf/app.conf`.
 You can copy it from [conf/app.conf](https://github.com/casbin/casvisor/blob/master/conf/app.conf) in Casvisor.
-For more details about `app.conf`, you can see [Via Ini file](/docs/basic/server-installation#configuration).
+For more details about `app.conf`, you can see [configuration](/docs/basic/installation#configuration).

 Then run